 Addressing these problems through manual collection and analysis of online content is a huge, unreliable time sink – not least because the sheer volume of content online can make it extremely difficult to separate the signal from the noise, if the noise can even be collected in the first place.
 It can take so long to identify threats sometimes that analysis isn’t even possible, leading you to a situation where the only response is to increase or change a physical security plan.
 This is an expensive and time-consuming task at the best of times, and having to do it on the fly only makes matters worse.
 This cuts across protective security use cases – whether you’re dealing with executive protection, facility, asset, IP, and employee protection, or event security.

-I constantly think of this comic when conducting OSINT analysis – not just because seeing it always makes me laugh – but because one of the most important things a protective security analyst needs to do is determine who is making a threat and use that information to start building out a threat profile.
+One of the most important things a protective security analyst needs to do is determine who is making a threat and use that information to start building out a threat profile.
 This analysis can and should include a look at the poster’s other activity online, along with a look at any potentially problematic relationships – whether those are with local criminal groups, violent extremists, current and former employees, or any other groups, entities, or individuals that could speak to their intent, capabilities, and access.

 This, of course, may sound simple on the surface but it can often be even more time-consuming than the seemingly endless process of manual data collection.
 This is especially true in cases where the potential threat actor’s identity isn’t immediately obvious, due to a screen name that clearly isn’t the poster’s legal name, strict privacy settings, or conflicting or obviously false information on their page.